ahgittin/brooklyn-mapr/README.md

 and a sample application which deploys it to Amazon.

-### Temporary Note

-This has been rev-locked to Brooklyn 0.4.0-M2 branch.
-At the moment you must `git clone https://github.com/brooklyncentral/brooklyn` then `git checkout 0.4.0-M2` and `mvn clean install` brooklyn, and use the binary which is created by this process (in `usage/dist/target`).

 ### Compile

 To compile brooklyn-mapr, simply `mvn clean install` in the project root.